sandialabs/seat-qgis-plugin/README.md

 ## Development

-Clone the repository and push changes To trigger a release buid use the following
+Clone the repository and push changes.
+To trigger a release buid use the following
 ```
 git <tag>
 git push origin <tag>